Friday, 23 September 2011

 WHAT FAMOUS FOR John Bunyan is best known for his Christian allegory, The Pilgrim's Progress, a significant work of religious literature that has been translated into over 100 languages.
 Bunyan wrote The Pilgrim's Progress in prison.

-BIRTH John Bunyan was born in 1628 at Harrowden, one mile east of Elstow near Bedford, England.
+BIRTH John Bunyan was born on November 28, 1628 at Harrowden, one mile east of Elstow near Bedford, England.

 FAMILY BACKGROUND John Bunyan's father was a tinker, a tradesman who made and mended pots and kettles.
 Bunyan followed his father into the tinkering business.